There is No Tomorrow

 T – Timely

-Be willing to get counsel and or any additional education needed depending on your goal.
+Depending on your goal, be willing to get counsel or any additional education needed.
 Then for the next 90 days, take action!
-Sales expert Todd Duncan teaches a concept called the “90 Day Burn”.
-Regardless of what you’re trying to accomplish, 90 days of consistent activity is a long enough period of time to develop new habits and create the initial momentum that can propel you on to great heights of achievement.
+Sales expert Todd Duncan teaches the “90-Day Burn” concept.
+Regardless of what you’re trying to accomplish, 90 days of consistent activity is a long enough period to develop new habits and create the initial momentum to propel you to great heights of achievement.

-At the end of your first “burn”, evaluate your progress and reset your goals for the next 90 days.
-Make any changes needed and move forward.
-Goal setting is “war”.
-Your tactics and battle plans may change along the way but the goal of winning the war is a constant never changing focus where you direct your heart and soul.
+At the end of your first “burn,” evaluate your progress and reset your goals for the next 90 days.
+Then, make any changes needed and move forward.
+Goal setting is “war.”
+Your tactics and battle plans may change along the way, but the goal of winning the war is a constant, never-changing focus where you direct your heart and soul.

 John Wolfgang von Goethe